Cod-e-Codes/test-repo/README.md

 - [Contributing](#contributing)
 - [License](#license)

-A modern, retro-inspired terminal chat app for father-son coding sessions.
-Built with Go, Bubble Tea, and SQLite (pure Go driver, no C compiler required).
-Fast, hackable, and ready for remote pair programming.

 > ⚠️ **Admin features are still under construction.**
 > Using `admin` as a username is currently **not allowed**—the server will reject it, even if the correct admin key is provided.
 Admin commands are not yet functional.